PLSysSec/lockdown-node-example/README.md

 Lockdown is an extension to server-side runtimes that maintains the integrity of web applications.
 With Lockdown, the runtime checks the hash of each file before executing it against a list of hashes generated before the application is deployed to a production server.
-This integrity check prevents Remote Code Execution vulnerabilities that are common with server-side scripting languages.
+This integrity check prevents Remote Code Execution from File Upload vulnerabilities that are common with server-side scripting languages.

 # Lockdown + Node.js